electrum/hadoop-snappy/README.txt

 3. Build Hadoop Snappy

-  $ mvn package
+  $ mvn package [-Dsnappy.prefix=SNAPPY_INSTALLATION_DIR]

+'snappy.prefix' by default is '/usr/local'.
+If Snappy is installed in other location than user local set 'snappy.prefix' to the right location.

-The built tarball is at target/hadoop-snappy-0.0.1-SNAPSHOT.tar.gz
+The built tarball is at target/hadoop-snappy-0.0.1-SNAPSHOT.tar.gz.
+The tarball includes snappy native library

 Install Hadoop Snappy in Hadoop
 =====